We offer short-term, professional services for a wide range of issues.

 - How do I make an appointment?

-Stop by Counseling Services on the second floor of Russell West or call us at 843-863-8010 and speak with a receptionist to set up an appointment.
+Stop by Counseling Services on the first floor of the Student Center or call us at 843-863-8010 and speak with a receptionist to set up an appointment.

 - Are there any groups?